codeplaysoftware/syclacademy/README.md

 ## Contributing to SYCL Academy

 Contributions to the materials are very gratefully received and this can be done by submitting a Pull Request with any changes.
+If you can, follow the instructions [here](https://revealjs.com/pdf-export/) to generate a pdf file for any lecture slides you change.
 Please limit the scope of each Pull Request so that they can be reviewed and merged in a timely manner.

 ### List of Contributors